johnridesabike/bikewalklife/posts/2021/04/mosul-hosts-its-first-all-female-cycling-marathon.md

   alt: ''
   caption: ''
 external_link: https://news.yahoo.com/iraqi-girls-part-female-cycle-151350593.html?guccounter=1
+excerpt: >
+  In international news, an all-female cycling marathon took place in Mosul, Iraq for the first time.
+Participants and organizers are advocating for more women to ride bicycles.

 ---
 In international news, an all-female cycling marathon took place in Mosul, Iraq for the first time.
 Participants and organizers are advocating for more women to ride bicycles.